Ch3ster8/RM2_Assignment_3/README.md

       <a href="url"><img src="https://github.com/user-attachments/assets/75451d28-659a-4420-b319-9cd94a9e8947" align="right" height=20% width=30% ></a>
       * After setting up all the wiring the same as the [Tinkercad](https://www.tinkercad.com/things/fkpYd7mgALy-not-beebot-camerons/editel?returnTo=https%3A%2F%2Fwww.tinkercad.com%2Fdashboard%2Fdesigns%2Fcircuits&sharecode=hNEtSJ4X27Qa3pH9DLSsrnlikMR4CaXaWMVf1GFJPlw) version I had to mount it to a chassis, with this I worked with Kyan Erdeljack to help me with the design on [Fusion360](https://www.autodesk.com/au/products/fusion-360/overview?panel=buy&term=1-YEAR&tab=subscription&mktvar002=afc_au_nmpi_ppc&gclsrc=aw.ds&ds_rl=1232386&gad_source=1&affname=17945_&PID=17945&CID=&cfclick=c9bb1341d6bf4355a8cd8fcdd8b67f06) resulting in the [Final Version](bee-bot-template-v3.dxf) laser cut on a plywood piece, the trade-off was that I helped him with his code.
 This version allowed me to mount all the components comfortably with wiggle room on top of the chassis as well as access the on and off switch for the battery pack.
 This design was also very reliable and easy to use, mounting the motors was as simple as using little plastic T-pieces and putting a screw through the motor to connect it to the chassis.

-      * After setting up all the components the main issue I had was accessing the buttons to input commands, to fix this I used new [Pushbuttons](https://core-electronics.com.au/spst-black-push-off-mini-pushbutton-switch-47957.html) that allowed me to wire them away from the breadboard allowing me to add a control panel later on, at this current time I have [this](https://drive.google.com/file/d/1PZJ4p8Wys7UYKFC18_vLBE45zORheZQY/view?usp=sharing) which is also the image on the right, there is no cover due to my lack of knowledge on laser cutting making the design not exactly suitable for kids which is unfortunate and definetely a fault on my part in terms of time management aswell.
+      * After setting up all the components the main issue I had was accessing the buttons to input commands, to fix this I used new [Pushbuttons](https://core-electronics.com.au/spst-black-push-off-mini-pushbutton-switch-47957.html) that allowed me to wire them away from the breadboard allowing me to add a control panel later on, at this current time I have [this](https://drive.google.com/file/d/1PZJ4p8Wys7UYKFC18_vLBE45zORheZQY/view?usp=sharing) which is also the image on the right, there is no cover due to my lack of knowledge on laser cutting resulting in the design being not exactly suitable for kids which is unfortunate and definetely a fault on my part in terms of time management aswell.

   <a name="Testing"></a>